01-edu/public/subjects/ai/kaggle-titanic/README.md

 - `README.md` introduction of the project, shows the username, describes the features engineering and the best score on the **leaderboard**.
 Note the score on the test set using the exact same pipeline that led to the best score on the leaderboard.

-- `environment.yml` contains all libraries required to run the code.
+- 'requirements.txt` contains all libraries required to run the code.

 - `username.txt` contains the username, the last modified date of the file **has to correspond to the first day of the project**.